Aquascaping Small Tank Contest Information & Rules

 People’s Choice Award Ribbon & Bragging Rights

 • Winners and prize money will be announced and awarded on the show floor Saturday, Oct.
-20, 2018 5:00pm
+12, at 5:00pm

 • At the end of the Aquatic Experience, the tanks and provided equipment will remain the property of the entrants

 • Tanks must be up and operating during ALL show days and hours.
-You may NOT dismantle your tank at any time before closing of show at 4:00 pm on Sunday
+You may NOT dismantle your tank at any time before the closing of the show at 4:00 pm on Sunday

 o All Substrate MUST be removed and put in dumpsters behind the convention hall or taken with you

 o PLEASE be respectful of the rules.
-Anything not cleaned up by you and your team must be cleaned up by an AGA/CAPS volunteer
+Anything not cleaned up by you and your team must be cleaned up by an AGA/NJAGC volunteer

 Rules for Judging: